factorhouse/factorhouse-local/README.md

 - **Custom Flink Scripts:** Core Flink startup scripts (`config.sh`, `flink-console.sh`, `flink-daemon.sh`, `sql-client.sh`) located in `/opt/flink/bin/` have been **replaced with custom versions**.
 These scripts enable the custom dependency loading mechanism described below.
 - **Custom Hadoop Configuration:** A `core-site.xml` file is copied to `/opt/hadoop/etc/hadoop/`, allowing for pre-configuration of Hadoop/S3 settings (e.g., S3 endpoints, credentials providers via `HADOOP_CONF_DIR`).

-### Important: Custom Dependency Loading for SQL Client/Gateway
+### 📌 Custom Dependency Loading for SQL Client/Gateway

 The `factorhouse/flink` image simplifies using Flink SQL with common formats and filesystems by pre-packaging essential JARs (Hadoop, Iceberg, Parquet).
 However, these JARs reside in `/tmp/*` directories, **not** in the standard `/opt/flink/lib` directory scanned by default by the Flink SQL Client and SQL Gateway.